-The Digital Marketing Association has updated its ethics self-regulatory guidelines for online marketers and they include some additions and modifications driven by the current regulatory climate surrounding data protection, kids, mobile apps and more.
-It advises members to check out the new guidelines ASAP.
+The Digital Marketing Association has updated its ethics self-regulatory guidelines for online marketers, and they include some additions and modifications driven by the current regulatory climate surrounding data protection, kids, mobile apps and more.
+It advises members to check out the new guidelines as soon as possible.

 According to DMA, the data protection section was updated to include the following, requiring marketers to:

 • “Provide protection of personally identifiable information (pii) across the organization.

 • Include protections within contracts to ensure all contractors are held to the same standards to protect pii [personally identifiable information].

 • Data-loss prevention technology should be used, as well as a data minimization plan for data destruction and purge processes.

 • Have a data security breach plan and be ready to inform law enforcement and customers.

 • Use email authentication protocols to reduce spoofed emails.